-It’s no secret that mosquitoes are host to an array of viruses such as dengue, chikungunya, and Zika – and are potentially harmful to the young, elderly, sick and pregnant.
+It’s no secret that mosquitoes are host to an array of viruses such as dengue, chikungunya, and more – and are potentially harmful to the young, elderly, sick and pregnant.
 But how do you adequately protect yourself from mosquito bites in the Lowcountry?
 In South Carolina, mosquito season runs regularly from about April until October, or as long as humidity lingers.
-The often damp, hot weather and abundance of still water makes Charleston – and its surrounding suburbs – not just a vacation destination for “snowbirds.”
-Today, with the questions, concerns, and proximity of the Zika virus to the Palmetto State, it’s important to review your methods of pest control and ensure that proper measures are taken to reduce the chances of virus transmission.
+The often damp, hot weather and abundance of still water makes Charleston – and its surrounding suburbs – a hot spot for insects.
+Today, with the questions, concerns, and proximity of carried virus’ to the Palmetto State, it’s important to review your methods of pest control and ensure that proper measures are taken to reduce the chances of virus transmission.
 Here are a few key tips:

 - For adults and children over the age of 2 months, use an EPA recommended brand of insect repellant, preferably containing DEET.
 If using in combination with sunscreen, apply your SPF first, and spray your repellant on all visible skin surfaces last – avoiding spraying under your clothing.
 Take care not to spray the repellant in the eyes, nose and mouth, particularly in young children.
 To protect your face, spray the repellant on your hands and apply to the neck, cheeks, and forehead.

 - When the evenings become cooler, wear socks, long sleeved shirts and pants to reduce skin exposure.
 Mosquitos are most active between dusk and dawn.

 - Keep cool in air conditioned spaces or in front of fans, which discourages mosquitoes from dwelling nearby and hinders their mobility.
 If you do not have air conditioning in your home, hang a mosquito net over your bed or your kids’ beds during warmer months.